k-wrenn/Credit_Risk_Analysis/README.md

 ## Summary

+Among all the models, the low_risk precision is 1, which means there were no incorrect predictions on low-risk credit records.
+For the high_risk group, the precision is generally low, which means there is a quite high percentage of high-risk records that were incorrectly identified as low-risk.
+For somparison of all models, refer to image below:

+![Chart](Resources/Chart.PNG)

 Easy Ensemble AdaBoost Classifier is the recommended model for this credit risk analysis, correctly predicting 93% (accuracy of 0.93).
 The undersampling model is the least recommended as it has the lowest accuracy (0.5), or correctly made predictions only 50% of the time.
-For comparison of all models, refer to image below:

-![Chart](Resources/Chart.PNG)

-Among all the models, the low_risk precision is 1, which means there were no incorrect predictions on low-risk credit records.
-For the high_risk group, the precision is generally low, which means there is a quite high percentage of high-risk records that were incorrectly identified as low-risk.